typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-module-boundary-types.md

    */
   allowedNames?: string[];
   /**
-   * If true, track references to exported variables as well as direct exports.
+   * If true, functions immediately returning another function expression will not
+   * require an explicit return value annotation.
+   * You must still type the parameters of the function.
    */
+  allowHigherOrderFunctions?: boolean;
+  /**
+   * If true, type annotations are also allowed on the variable of a function expression
+   * rather than on the function arguments/return value directly.
+   */
-  shouldTrackReferences?: boolean;
+  allowTypedFunctionExpressions?: boolean;
 };

 const defaults = {
+  allowArgumentsExplicitlyTypedAsAny: false,
+  allowDirectConstAssertionInArrowFunctions: true,
+  allowedNames: [],
+  allowHigherOrderFunctions: true,
   allowTypedFunctionExpressions: true,
-  allowHigherOrderFunctions: true,
-  allowedNames: [],
-  shouldTrackReferences: true,
 };
 ```